Safety Tips

-DancingPartners is designed to help you connect with people who share your love of Latin dance.
-Most users are genuine and respectful — but online dating always carries some risk.
-These tips can help you stay safe whether you are chatting inside the app or meeting in person.
+DancingPartners is designed to help you find people who share your love of dance — any style, any level.
+Most users are genuine and respectful — but meeting people online always carries some risk.
+These tips can help you stay safe whether you're chatting inside the App or meeting in person for the first time.

-Please read these tips before you go on your first date.
+Please take a few minutes to read through them before your first date.

 Video chat first